-Visitors Living in the U.S.
+Duration of Stay in the U.S.

-If you are a foreign visitor such as an international student, researcher, or refugee, you might be able to work temporarily in the United States with an Employment Authorization Document (EAD) work permit.
+If you are a nonimmigrant visa holder, such as an international student, researcher, or refugee you may be able to work temporarily in the United States with an Employment Authorization Document (EAD) work permit.

 Travel Documents for Foreign Residents Returning to the U.S.